-Ten Hints for Lesson Plans
+Ten hints for Lesson Plans

-As a teacher you may sometimes be stuck or trapped in unpredictable circumstances, it is advisable to plan beforehand for these kinds of situations.
+As a teacher you may sometimes be stuck in unpredictable circumstances, it is advisable to plan beforehand for these kinds of situations.
 Knowing exactly what you will introduce in your lesson will relieve you from so much stress and will undoubtedly give you a clear idea of what may go on during a lesson.

 Hints for lesson plan